shajidul-sobuj/codeforces-c-solutions/Problem Sheet solution with C++/Sheet #1 (Data type - Conditions)/README.md

 2. Keep the code style consistent.
 3. Add a small comment at the top with your name and what you changed.

 ---

-## 📜 License

-This repository is released under the MIT License — include an actual `LICENSE` file if you want to publish.

----